 Here's a fact about bloating: “It’s inevitable,” says Jenaica Roman, a registered nutritionist-dietitian and an executive assistant at Ride Revolution.

 So don't beat yourself up over it if you have a belly or puson, it's perfectly normal to feel bloated from time to time.
-But while there's definitely no need for a picture-perfect body just to wear a bikini, bloating also adds a feeling of discomfort that can be a hassle to manage when on the go.
+But while every body is definitely beautiful, bloating also adds a feeling of discomfort that can be a hassle to manage when on the go.

 “Bloating sensation with or without visible distension is one of the most common frustrations of women.
 Unfortunately, healthy, high-fiber foods are often the worst offenders.”